onefrankguy/dewdrop-farm/README.md

 ## Game ##

 Dewdrop Farm was built for [js13kGames 2020][js13k].
 The version submitted to competition was [v1.0.0][].
-It's playable at [https://js13kgames.com/entries/dewdrop-farm][comp].
+It's playable at:
+[https://js13kgames.com/entries/dewdrop-farm][comp].

-Any updates to the game that I make after the competition will be playable at [https://www.frankmitchell.org/dewdrop-farm][home].
+Any updates to the game I make after the competition will be playable at:
+[https://www.frankmitchell.org/dewdrop-farm][home].
 If you want to read about the development process, I kept a journal in [DIARY.md][].